flatmatefinder/flatmatefinder.github.io/index.md

 * [React Bootstrap](https://react-bootstrap.github.io/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

+## Contract
+Every member of this team has signed and agreed to all of the terms found at https://docs.google.com/document/d/15glZaHxvn-8OiJt8GSdNYwgJU4knJpIULpwFodKEaSY/edit?usp=sharing.

 ## Team